catalinac3/weather-app/README.md

 ### Weather data:

-The data for this web page is collected from the OpenWeather API - Current weather and forecast - free plan, when the web page is loaded.
+The data for this web page is collected from the OpenWeather API - Current weather and forecast - free plan. <br>
+When the web page is loaded.
 The data is received in a json file.

 | Data                | API Response                     | units (API response)          |
 | ------------------- | -------------------------------- | ----------------------------- |